jd28/rollnw/lib/nw/rules/README.md

 - Acaos created a [nwnx2](https://github.com/NWNX/nwnx2-linux) plugin, nwnx_weapons, which allowed programmatically setting weapon feats for abitrary baseitems and some custom feats specific to Higher Ground.
 - While the above solution was good, why not [rewrite the whole thing in Lua](https://github.com/jd28/Solstice/blob/develop/src/solstice/rules/weapons.lua) and let people do whatever it is they please.
 - The Community Patch Project later took a configuration approach to the problem adding new columns to `baseitems.2da` for each default weapon feat.
 - NWN:EE is released and its Techincal Director disregarded all the above.
-So, someone implemented an [NWNX:EE](https://github.com/nwnxee/unified) plugin, Weapon, which took a programmatic approach but limited only default weapon feats[^2].
+So, someone implemented an [NWNX:EE](https://github.com/nwnxee/unified) plugin, Weapon, which took a programmatic approach but limited only default weapon feats.
 - Years on NWN:EE adopted the Community Patch Project approach.

 What does this bit of boring history lead to?
 The goals.